 With the contribution of four authors; Bill Whitman, Bill Johnson, John Tomczyk, and Eugene Silberstein, ‘Refrigeration and Air Conditioning Technology’ is one of the tops selling HVAC books today.
 This book will provide you the knowledge and skills which will help you to maintain and troubleshoot all the complex and basic HVAC repairs of refrigeration and air conditioning technology.

 If you are a beginner in the HVAC field, then you may not know that many HVAC technicians make mistakes and just suck with their plans.
 This book is based on their stories which are easy to read and light-hearted.
 After all, mistaking is an another way of learning!
 And for this reason, this book is quickly gaining popularity as one of the best HVAC books for beginners.

 Written by R J Schuster, the ‘101 Ways To Suck As An HVAC Technician’ helps you in various things like planning a job, services techs and specs, finishing your HVAC job in a right way, etc. It consists of different short stories about mistakes, mishaps, and other funny situations which you may find something entertaining as well as knowledgeable.

-This is the all new 4th edition of this one of the best HVAC training books.
+This is the all new 4th edition of this one of the HVAC training books.
 This book is all about HVAC fundamentals, basic background of the heating systems and the latest chip-based technology.
 It is the first volume of heating systems, boilers, and furnaces from Audel’s HVAC Library.

 This HVAC book will provide you all the comprehensive information that you need for your HVAC/R job.
 Whether it is installing, repairing, servicing, or troubleshooting of a new or old HVAC system, you will find the solution in this HVAC book for beginners.